tommyblue/oriente/README.md

 ## Assets

-Assets (i.e. cards images) aren't included in this repository.
+Card images and fonts aren't included in this repository.

-Owners of the game must scan their images and put them in `web/srs/assets/`.
+Owners of the game must scan their cards and put them in `web/src/assets/`.
 The names and sizes of the images are listed below:

 | Card        | Filename    | Size in pxl (WxH) |